braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 {% endtabs %}

 {% alert tip %}
-Did you know you can include Canvas step names in your messages and link templates?<br>
+Did you know you can include Canvas component names in your messages and link templates?<br>
-Use the `campaign.${name}` Liquid tag in Canvas to display the current Canvas step name.
+Use the `campaign.${name}` Liquid tag in Canvas to display the current Canvas component name.
 {% endalert %}

-### Adding more steps
+### Adding more components

-Add more Steps by clicking the <i class="fas fa-plus-circle"></i> plus button:
+Add more components by clicking the <i class="fas fa-plus-circle"></i> plus button:

 ![][17]{: style="max-width:75%;"}

 ### Editing connections

-To move a connection between steps, click the arrow connecting the two steps and select a different step.
+To move a connection between steps, click the arrow connecting the two components and select a different component.
 To break the connection, click the arrow and click **Cancel Connection** in the footer of the Canvas composer.

 ![][2]